-WHY COMPUTER SCIENCE
+WHY COMPUTER SCIENCE?

-Enhance your Computer Programming skills by developing software on Windows and Android platforms sh(inp_arra np_array));

-Strengthen your research skills and learn by evaluating your own software and those of others

-Learn how to solve real-world problems related to Security, Hacking and Wireless Networking
+- Enhance your Computer Programming skills by developing software on Windows and Android platforms - Strengthen your research skills and learn by evaluating your own software and those of others - Learn how to solve real-world problems related to Security, Hacking and Wireless Networking

-For clarifications please see the Head of Faculty, Mrs A. Antoniou
+For clarificatiowns please see the Head of Faculty,

+Mrs. A. Antoniou